MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/quickstart.md

 For a deeper understanding, consult the linked reference and conceptual documentation, and per-platform sample applications.

 > [!NOTE]
-> This quickstart guide is intended to cover C++ SDK implementations of Party.
-If you'd prefer to use the Unity Plugin for Party, refer to the [Quickstart for Unity](party-unity-plugin-quickstart.md).
-If you'd prefer to use the PlayFab Online Subsystem for Unreal Engine, refer to the  [Quickstart for Unreal](party-unreal-engine-oss-quickstart.md).
+> This quickstart guide covers use of the C++ Party SDK
+> * For Unity users, refer to the [Quickstart for Unity](party-unity-plugin-quickstart.md)
+> * For Unreal Engine users who want to use the PlayFab Online Subsystem for Unreal Engine, refer to the [Quickstart for Unreal](party-unreal-engine-oss-quickstart.md).

 ## Prerequisites